The Parent’s Guide to the Philly Women’s March

 Where are the bathrooms?
 Organizers said there will be portable bathrooms at Logan Square and the Eakins Oval, but these may be limited and aren’t ideal if you’re traveling with kids.
 Do some research to see what stores and restaurants are around where you’ll be.
 Though packing snacks is important, be sure to give local businesses your support if you do use their bathroom.
 Grab a snack, lunch, or drink on your way out.
 If you’re coming in through Suburban Station, the station itself and the surrounding area are good places for a snack and bathroom break before making your way to the march.

 Where can I nurse my baby?
 Nurse wherever you feel comfortable doing it, of course.
-But if you need privacy (or just a break from the crowd), the Maternity Care Coalition on Hamilton Street between 20th and 21st will have its facility open for nursing moms.
-It’s by the Wawa and Whole Foods Market (so stock up on snacks before or after you feed your baby).
+But if you need privacy (or just a break from the crowd), there will be a nursing area; keep an eye on the march’s website for details.

 What should I wear?
 Comfy shoes are essential.
-Check the weather before you go.
-It’s supposed to be a high of 55 degrees, so long sleeves and layers will be important.
+Check the weather before you go; the current forecast is for a high of 55 degrees on Saturday, so long sleeves and layers will be important.
 A light jacket and/or a hoodie you can peel off and wrap around your waist should suffice.
 If you’ll be with kids, make sure they’re layered, too.
 And strongly consider babywearing — strollers are allowed, but will probably be difficult to manage in the crowd.

 What’s my group’s plan?
 Make sure everyone knows each other.
 More importantly, make sure everyone knows the children you are bringing: names, birthdays, parents’ names, what they are wearing, and phone numbers.
 Take pictures of your children before you go.
 If they get lost, you can show people what they are wearing.
 Pick a meeting point in case you’re separated, and don’t pick the Art Museum steps — everyone else will, too.
 Try the Rodin Square Whole Foods, or the art museum’s Perelman Building, which are slightly off the beaten path.